alimakhlouf/Smart_Wifi_Gesture-Cotrolled_Robot/README.md

 **2- it can read Temperature, Humidity Percentage and Smoke Concentration and upload these information  on a website that can be accessed by anyone.**

-**3- It can also upload these information to an LCD screen placed on your hand if you ask for it using some buttons provided by the circuit placed on your gloves.**
+**3- It can also upload these information to an LCD screen placed on your hand if you requested it.**

-**4- you can Robot WIFI options with your mobile using Bluetooth.**
+**4- you can adjust Robot WIFI options with your mobile using Bluetooth.**

 **5- detects if the Robot is facing an obstacle and if so it stops and informs both the user and the webpage.**

-**6- .The Robot consists of 2 ECUs that communicate with each other using CAN Protocol.**
+**6- The Robot body consists of 2 ECUs that communicate with each other using CAN Protocol.**